yichenhang/Browse_now/README_English.md

-# Browse-Now
+# BrowseNow

-**Browse-Now** is a lightweight, high-efficiency, and highly extensible web preview tool designed for rapid front-end development and debugging.
+**BrowseNow** is a lightweight, high-efficiency, and highly extensible web preview tool designed for rapid front-end development and debugging.
 It enables real-time preview of code execution results with support for flexible viewport ratio switching, live deployment of **JavaScript, CSS, and HTML**, and the ability to download and import external resources.

 Additionally, BrowseNow supports uploading local TXT and HTML files and one-click export of code files.